Framework 4: RACI for clearer delegation

 RACI stands for Responsible, Accountable, Consulted, and Informed.
 It is a simple way to sort out who is doing the work, who owns the outcome, who should weigh in, and who just needs visibility.

-New managers often think they have delegated when they have really just described a task out loud.
-RACI forces sharper role clarity.
+Managers often think they have delegated when they have really just spoken hopefully in the direction of a problem.
+RACI forces sharper role clarity and exposes hand-wavy ownership very quickly.

 How to use it in a 1:1